mooch443/trex/docs/parameters_trex.rst

 	**default value:** 0

 	Specifies the frame rate of the video.
 It is used e.g. for playback speed and certain parts of the matching algorithm.
-Will be set by the .settings of a video (or by the video itself).
+Will be set by the metadata of the video.
+If you want to set a custom frame rate, different from the video metadata, you should set it during conversion.
+This guarantees that the timestamps generated will match up with your custom framerate during tracking.